sunrick/accord-learning/week2/README.md

 You should have a `index.html` and `main.css` file.
 See the HTML below for what you should start with!

+Feel free to add colors and make your own page more intense if you want!
+I repeated content.
+Each READ MORE button should take you to some link on the internet.

 ```html
 <!DOCTYPE html>
 <html>